Gear4music (Holdings) plc

 The Group highlights potential financial and non-financial risks which may impact on the business as part of the monthly management reporting procedures.
 The Board receives these monthly management reports and monitors the position at Board meetings.

-An Operational Board comprising the three Executive Directors and the four further directors of the trading subsidiary, meets regularly to analyse and discuss operational and commercial matters, and identifies any material matters to escalate to the Plc Board.
-The Operational Board formally met nine times in the financial year.
+An Operational Board comprising the three Executive Directors and eight departmental heads and managers, meets regularly to analyse and discuss operational and commercial matters, and identifies any material matters to escalate to the Plc Board.
+The Operational Board formally met ten times in the financial year.

 The Group’s internal financial control and monitoring procedures include: